March 18, 2026

 AccuracyGood for general useExcellent, especially with specialized terms

-Custom VocabularyNoYes, add your own industry-specific words and names
+Custom VocabularyLimitedYes, add your own industry-specific words and names

 CostFreePaid (one-time or subscription)

-Best ForQuick notes, emails, casual tasksProfessionals, developers, medical/legal fields, privacy
+Best ForQuick notes, emails, casual tasksProfessionals, developers, privacy-sensitive writing, specialized vocabulary

 This table makes the distinction clear: one is built for convenience, the other is built for performance.